 Weekend and weekday Masses are posted on this homepage or in our YouTube Channel.
 I am aware that this is not an adequate substitute for being present and receiving Jesus in Holy Communion, however this is the best we can do until the shelter-in-place ban is lifted.
 I ask you to offer your sacrifice for the healing of those who are ill and the victims of the COVID-19 virus.
 We make this sacrifice for the common good as we have a responsibility in preventing the spread of COVID-19.

 Please check this website frequently as there are spiritual resources for you and your family.
 I invite you to send your prayer requests to us online.
 Your requests are remembered in our daily Masses.

 I know that this is a time of fear and anxiety.
 Know that you are not alone.
 Although we cannot be physically together, we are united in God’s love and through our prayers.

+We are so fortunate to have an appreciative and generous community.
+As we strive to bring the Church in so many new and different ways to you.
 I am grateful for your generous response during this difficult time.
 Thank you to those who have contributed electronically, to those that have mailed in their weekly donations and to those that are filling and putting aside their contribution envelopes to be placed into the collection basket when the shelter-in-place ban is lifted.
 We are truly blessed by your generosity and sacrifice.

 I am aware that this is a time of financial uncertainty for many.
 Some may find themselves out of work or at a reduced wage.
 This is not a time to place yourself in financial risk.
 I ask that you pray for the parish.
 There is nothing more powerful than prayer.